North Carolina Central University: Additional programs

-Student activities
+Student life

 Student organizations

 North Carolina Central University has over 130 registered student organizations and 12 honor societies.

 Student media

 The students of North Carolina Central University publish the Campus Echo, a bi-weekly newspaper that has been in publication since the school's founding in 1910.
 The Campus Echo contains articles covering local events, arts and entertainment, and sports among other topics.